 You have lived abroad for some time now and may have come to the realization that your stint in Japan is not as temporary as you first thought when you first arrived (however many years ago).
-You may have also asked the question “what happens if I die in Japan?” and become aware that Japanese law operates on a civil-law basis of forced heirship whereby the estate of the deceased (all your assets) are separated into two portions; the indefeasible portion, whereby the allocation of wealth is pre-determined by government legislation with an emphasis on the spouse and immediate family, and the discretionary portion, whereby you are able to choose of your own free will how and to whom the assets are disposed.
+You may have also asked the question “what happens if I die in Japan?” and become aware that Japanese law operates on a civil-law basis of forced heirship (which is as scary as it sounds) whereby the estate of the deceased (all your assets) are separated into two portions; the indefeasible portion, whereby the allocation of wealth is pre-determined by government legislation with an emphasis on the spouse and immediate family, and the discretionary portion, whereby you are able to choose of your own free will how and to whom the assets are disposed.
 This will no doubt come as a surprise to most- especially those hailing from common-law jurisdictions whereby the power of the individual to distribute their wealth as they please is irrefutably absolute.
 One way to mitigate the process here in Japan (in theory) is to have a qualifying last will and testament in your home country.
+So where should you start and how do you make a will that works?

 There may however be issues come your time of death, as this document is produced to Japanese authorities (no doubt in English, or another foreign language).
 As is often the case with Japanese administrative procedure involving tax, your family will often be pitted against the full force of Japanese bureaucracy in their effort to have the non-Japanese will acknowledged and honored.
 In some cases this may go as far as to having the documents scrutinized in court.
 If it takes that route, the process will likely be protracted and not without cost.